amine759/ChatTrafficViolation/README.md

 ![](pip.png)

-- We are using redis and celery to optmize the response time of the chatbot, since are performing various operations which could be performed asynchronously.
+- We are using redis and celery to optimize the response time of the chatbot, since we are performing various operations that could be done asynchronously.
 To run the app in your local machine :
 1. clone repo
 ```bash